kartonfarkas/api_docs/source/use_cases/voucher.rst

      "contactlist": 0
    }

-.. note:: The $voucher$ placeholder has to be used in the email.
+.. note:: The $voucher$ placeholder is what includes the Suite voucher, and has to be used in the email to work.

 **Response**: